Friday, May 20, 2011

 1. Heat the oil in a large pot or dutch oven over medium heat.
 Cook and stir the onions, celery and carrots in the pot until tender.
 Add peppers and spices.
 Continue cooking 5 minutes, or until peppers are tender.

 2. Mix the mushrooms into the pot.
 Stir in the tomatoes with liquid, beans with or w/o liquid, kidney beans with or w/o liquid, and corn.
 Season with cumin, oregano, basil, and garlic powder.
 Add drained cooked barley.
 Simmer on low heat for 30 minutes, stirring occasionally.
 Extra water may need to be added if it get too thick.
 Top with cilantro just before serving.
+Some of the interchangeable ingredients

 Enough soup for a day or two!!!